-Our expectations and this Policy apply equally to all School based activity, residentials, visits and extended School events.
+Our expectations and this Policy apply equally to all School-based activity, residentials, visits and extended School events.

-TO CREATE AND MAINTAIN GOOD BEHAVIOUR WE AIM TO:

-- Create a positive atmosphere in each school based on a sense of belonging to a community which has shared beliefs. - Adopt a positive approach towards behaviour that is underpinned by pupils' self-discipline and based on praise and reward. - Develop close co-operation of our parents in upholding our expectations of behaviour of their children. - Provide a learning environment in which self-discipline and honesty are acceptable norms. - Maintain consistency in that we, as a staff, understand the necessity for mutual support and uniformity of approach. - Be fair in managing behaviour without prejudice and by ensuring that discipline is perceived to be fair by the children and their parents. - Adopt and maintain effective classroom management strategies through staff discussion, teamwork, and by providing relevant INSET as required. - Divert the children from undesirable behaviours by providing them with challenge and excitement through a quality curriculum, which requires sustained application. - Provide the children with good models of adult behaviour by co-operating with, and supporting, each other and by fostering an atmosphere of courtesy and consideration. - Foster good relationships with children by ensuring that our care of children is based on kindness, respect, and an understanding of their individual needs. - Involve children in determining their own behaviour through education, developing mutually agreed school rules and by making explicit our school's code of conduct.
+TO CREATE AND MAINTAIN GOOD BEHAVIOUR WE AIM TO: Create a positive atmosphere in each school based on a sense of belonging to a community which has shared beliefs.
+Adopt a positive approach towards behaviour that is underpinned by pupils' self-discipline and based on praise and reward.
+Develop close co-operation of our parents in upholding our expectations of behaviour of their children.
+Provide a learning environment in which self-discipline and honesty are acceptable norms.
+Maintain consistency in that we, as a staff, understand the necessity for mutual support and uniformity of approach.
+Be fair in managing behaviour without prejudice and by ensuring that discipline is perceived to be fair by the children and their parents.
+Adopt and maintain effective classroom management strategies through staff discussion, teamwork, and by providing relevant INSET as required.
+Divert the children from undesirable behaviours by providing them with challenge and excitement through a quality curriculum, which requires sustained application.
+Provide the children with good models of adult behaviour by co-operating with, and supporting, each other and by fostering an atmosphere of courtesy and consideration.